maxensas/lastgarriz/README.md

 Previous releases were reachable as downloadable binaries in order to be usable by everyone without requiring development knowledge or enforce a burdensome installation beforehand but the unique hash ID of these public binaries has been used by Team17 to generate EAC bans with the free service provided by Epic Games.
 You need to build the app yourself to avoid this, each binary built generates unique ID.

 ## For further informations :
-This program is free, open-source, licenced under BSD-3-Clause License and still in development.
+This program is free, open-source, licenced under BSD-3-Clause License

 ### Privacy policy for Lastgarriz
 Lastgarriz isn't affiliated with or endorsed by Black matter or Team17 in any way.